Exploring End-to-End Encryption (E2EE) in WebRTC

 Man-in-the-middle attacks

 Man-in-the-middle (MITM) attacks are a common form of cyber-attack where an attacker intercepts communications between two parties, often to steal sensitive information.
-With end-to-end encryption, MITM attacks are effectively thwarted.
+With end-to-end encryption, MITM attacks are effectively prevented.
 This is because the encryption and decryption processes occur at the sender's and recipient's devices, respectively, with no intermediaries involved.

 The benefits of end-to-end encrypted video conferencing